kelseatadano/Data-Science-Portfolio/README.md

 *Analyzes genetic sequencing data to identify and evaluate the likelihood of specific genetic variations* Additional, information on the project [here](./Genetic_Variant_Caller.pdf)
 ### 2. [🔢 Digit Detection with Python](./Digit%20Detection.ipynb)
-*Handwritten digit classification using machine learning.*
+*Handwritten digit classification implemented using a neural network.*
 ### 3. [🏠 Airbnb Housing Analysis with Python](./AirbnbHousing.ipynb)
 *Exploratory data analysis on Airbnb market trends and a regression model for airbnb price prediction.*
 ### 4. [🏡 Real Estate Price Prediction with Python](./real_estate_price_prediction_project.ipynb)